Shreeja-Natesh/fs_wise2122_pet_project/README.md

    - Sometimes I add files directly on git by dragging the file to upload then commiting it.
 2. UML Diagram
    - Use the link for UML diagram https://github.com/Shreeja-Natesh/fs_wise2122_pet_project/tree/main/UML
+3. DDD
+4. Metrics
+   - I have used 2 Metrics in my code "cancer.ipynb"
+                     - Mean Absoulute Error : calculates the average difference between the calculated values and actual values.
+                     - Classification Report : It is a performance evaluation metric which shows the precision, recall, F1 Score, and support of our trained classification model.
+5. Clean Code Development